DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Collisions

 In the context of binary collisions, this issue of poor sampling typically arises when one particle has significantly more momentum than the other, as the direction of an outgoing particle is not likely to be uniformly distributed on a unit sphere.
 Therefore, if the outgoing particle's momentum is taken to be the dependent variable, when sampling its direction of propagation it is unlikely that an important or even physical output state is sampled, leading to a poor integration estimate.

-When Monte-Carlo integrating a function, that is known to be peaked in a small region, using Monte-Carlo methods, a standard approach is to weight the sampling of points such that the peak of the function is well sampled, known as \textit{importance sampling}.
-Consider \eref{eqn: MC int} applied to \eref{eqn: MC test func}, but instead of sampling the independent variable $y$ uniformly it is sampled using a weighting function $y=w(Y)$ where $Y$ is a new, uniformly sampled, random variable.
+When integrating a function that is known to be peaked in a small region using Monte-Carlo methods, a standard approach is to weight the sampling of points such that the peak of the function is well sampled, known as \textit{importance sampling}.
+Consider \eref{eqn: MC int} applied to \eref{eqn: MC test func}, but instead of sampling the independent variable $y$ uniformly it is sampled using a weighting function $y=w(Y)$, where $Y$ is a new, uniformly sampled, random variable, and $w(Y)$ is a monotonically increasing, differentiable function bounded by the limits of $y$ over the domain of $Y$.
 The integration estimate is then given by

 where $G(y_\alpha)\in \Delta x$, $y_\alpha\in\Delta y$, $P(y)$ is the probability of sampling a point $y$ given by $P(y)=\int\delta(y-w(Y))\d Y$ and $N$ is the number of points sampled\footnote{As $x$ is a dependent variable, the value of $N$ is the total number of points sampled for which $y_\alpha\in\Delta y$, irrespective of if $G(y_\alpha)\in\Delta x$.}.